icoric4/Infinum_assignment/README.md

 ![Results](results.png)

-From the results we can see that the MAE loss decreases with more data and that decrease is being saturated with more than 5000 samples.
+From the results we can see that the MAE loss decreases with more data and that the decrease is being saturated with more than 5000 samples.

 ### Deploying both models: